ryanlu-ubc/ChatBot/README.md

             ■ Video Approval: ensure all team members are satisfied with the video ○ Peer Evaluation: submit a peer evaluation for all team members ○ Project Submission: submit the finalized project on Canvas

+The WBS and Explanation are included within their own file in the Github Repository